-At December 31, 2022, the Company had 93 employees, and at the date of this AIF, the Company has 100 employees.
-The Company also relies on consultants and contractors to carry on its business activities and, in particular, to supervise and carry-out mineral exploration on its Queensway Project and other mineral properties.
+At December 31, 2023, the Company had 98 employees, and at the date of this AIF, the Company has 63 employees.
+The Company also relies on consultants and contractors to carry on its business activities and, in particular, to supervise and carry-out mineral exploration on its Queensway Project.